sjaturner/textscope/README.md

 Interestingly, with this running at a higher rate, the right hand edge of the plotted value starts a little before the right hand limit of the plot.
 I think that's buffering in AWK!
 If you want to do higher speed plots you might want to force the pipeline elements to flush.

+## Imaginary Frequently Asked Questions and unhelpful answers

+* Does this work on Windows?

+    I've not tried that.
+The terminal handling claims to be cross platform but I don't know about the signal handling code.
+Send a PR if you can make it work.

+* Where are the nice axis lables and other decorations?
+How can I tell what the scale and offset are?

+    I'm assuming you scaled and offset the data yourself ...

+* Can I plot more than one trace?

+    I wondered about that too - perhaps I could adapt this to take multiple values on each line.
+It'd be up to you to scale all of them though ...
+Might try at some point.